-We have audited the financial statements of ANSA Bank Limited (the 'Bank'), which comprise the statement of financial position as at 31 December 2021, the statement of income, the statement of comprehensive income, statement of changes in equity, statement of cash flows for the nine months ended 31 December 2021, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of ANSA Bank Limited (the 'Bank'), which comprise the statement of financial position as at 31 December 2022, and the statement of income, the statement of other comprehensive income, statement of changes in equity, statement of cash flows for the year ended 31 December 2022, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at 31 December 2021, and financial performance and cash flows for the period then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at 31 December 2022, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).